 The smallest distinguishable and resolvable area in a video image.
 A single point on the screen.
-In digital video, a single sample of the luminance and color intensity values of a picture at a single point.
+In digital video, a single sample of the picture.
 Derived from the words picture element.

 pixmark

 In desktop editing, a single frame of video that serves as an icon to represent a particular video clip.